 That’s why here at Tech Advance we thought we would put together this useful quick reference blog for anyone wanting to understand the basic most used jargon as a quick survival guide reference for anyone buying a new telephone system.

-If you find hard to understand the descriptions of phone systems, their components or their features then this basic Survival Guide is for you:
+If you find it hard to understand the descriptions of phone systems, their components or their features then this basic Survival Guide is for you:

 - Trunks or Lines… External phone lines coming into your business phone system.
 You need to make sure you always have enough.